edwindelbosque/nasa-vuejs/README.md

 - Using Vue.js for the first time.
 - Working with 3rd-party RESTful API from NASA.
 - Implementing 3rd-party calendar package from v-calendar.
+- Deployment to Netlify

 ## Built with

 - Vue.js
 - NASA Photo of the day RESTful API
 - v-calendar package
+- Netlify
+- Continuous Deployment (CD) with Netlify

 ## How to install into your computer